Blood Transfusion Reactions

 Your immune system can react to anything in the donor blood.
 One of the most serious reactions is called ABO incompatibility.
 The 4 main blood types are A, B, O, and AB.
 Your immune system will try to destroy donor cells that are the wrong type for you.
 Another reaction happens when you are allergic to something in the donor blood.
 Allergic reactions are usually mild but can become a life-threatening reaction called anaphylaxis.

-What are the signs and symptoms of an immediate blood transfusion reaction?
+What are the signs and symptoms of an immediate reaction?

-Caregivers will stop the transfusion if you have any of the following immediate transfusion reactions:
+Healthcare providers will stop the transfusion if you have any of the following:

 - A strong feeling of dread or that something is wrong